asweigart/PythonStdioGames/README.md

 # PythonStdioGames

 A compilation of text-based games written in Python 3.
+Click on the src folder to view all of the programs.

+Some of them may require additional modules to run.
+You can use pip3 to install them:

+* pip3 install bext
+* pip3 install pyperclip
+* pip3 install pyrect
+* pip3 install pybresenham

 NOTE: Currently I'm not accepting pull requests at this time, but feel free to leave comments or send suggestions to al@inventwithpython.com